 Black ice is a common term that is used to describe a condition of a light ice coating on the surface of a road or sidewalk.
-Black ice is highly hazardous because it is nearly invisible.
+Black ice is highly hazardous and have dangers because it is nearly invisible.
 It is very slick because it has few air bubbles in it.
 You may not realize that you are approaching a patch of black ice until you are already upon it.
 When you hear about hazardous multi-vehicle pile-ups on the road they are often caused by the presence of black ice.

 Slip and fall accidents as well as traffic accidents increase during the winter months when black ice occurs.
 A snow removal expert witness can be helpful for this type of black ice situation because he or she has the knowledge and expertise to analyze and evaluate the circumstances before and after the incident occurred.
-A snow removal consulting expert is also familiar with the proper removal techniques to provide an understanding of the circumstances, weather and treatment options.
+A snow removal consulting expert is also familiar with the proper removal techniques and dangers to provide an understanding of the circumstances, weather and treatment options.

 DISCLAIMER: Information contained in this Website and blog is intended for informational purposes only and do not necessarily reflect the direct opinions, views or practices of Swenson Consulting or its consultants.
 The individuals who maintain this blog work for Swenson Consulting.
 The information, comments and links posted on this blog do not constitute legal advice.
 No attorney-client relationship has been or will be formed by any communication(s) to, from or with the blog and/or the blogger.
 All decisions relating to the content of the website blog belong to the blogger and management company responsible for the blog for the purpose of aggregating relative industry specific information related to snow removal.